TRS ACCESS Network · Massachusetts General Hospital · Harvard Medical School

 Expert support for treatment-resistant schizophrenia care

-We help clinicians and health systems deliver timely, safe, evidence-based treatment for treatment-resistant schizophrenia (TRS)—through consultation, education, and hands-on implementation support, so people get the right care from their own providers.
+We help clinicians and health systems deliver timely, safe, evidence-based care—through consultation, education, and hands-on implementation support, so people get the right care from their own providers.

 Building a network for accessible evidence-based TRS treatment

-Clozapine is the only FDA-approved medication for treatment-resistant schizophrenia (TRS), yet it is significantly underused.
+Clozapine is the only FDA-approved medication for TRS, yet it is significantly underused.
 In the post-REMS era, with simplified monitoring requirements and updated clinical guidelines, there are fewer barriers to clozapine access than ever before.

-TRS ACCESSAdvocacy, Clinical Consultation, Education, and Support Service—is building a network of clinicians and clinics ready to deliver timely, evidence-based TRS care.
+TRS ACCESS is building a network of clinicians and clinics ready to deliver timely, evidence-based TRS care.
 We help health systems and providers expand safe, effective use of clozapine and long-acting injectable antipsychotics, improving outcomes for people with TRS.

 The TRS ACCESS Network is supported by the generous philanthropy of the CNR Foundation.